ericksilvadev/assets-tree/README.md

 ### Unit Tests For BFF Layer

 Even using TDD during development, I had some trouble making tests work for my BFF.
 So, I had to write them in the traditional way, which led to worse code design and a lot of time trying to resolve bugs.
 I should have dedicated more time to making the tests work; it would have saved me some good time.

+### Filter Optimization
+Optimize the search for filtered children.

 ### Animations and Transitions